Balancing Statistical and Computational Precision: A General Theory and Applications to Sparse Regression: Examples

-In this section, we use synthetic data to demonstrate the empirical performance of FOS.
-To this end, we generate data of two different sizes from linear regression models with $\nobs=500$ and $p=1000$ and with $\nobs=5000$ and $p=10'000$, respectively.
-More specifically, we sample each row of the design matrix $X\in\R^{n\times p}$ independently from a $p$-dimensional normal distribution with mean~$0$ and covariance matrix $(1-\rho)\operatorname{I}_{p\times p}+\rho\1_{p \times p},$ where $\operatorname{I}_{p\times p}$ is the identity matrix, $\1_{p \times p}$ is the matrix of ones, and $\rho=0.3$ is the correlation among the variables.
-We then normalize the matrix $X$ so that its columns have Euclidean norm equal to $\sqrt n.$ The entries of the noise $\varepsilon\in\Rn$ are generated according to a one-dimensional standard normal distribution.
-The entries of $\truth$ are first set to $0$ except for $10$ uniformly at random chosen entries that are each set to $1$ or $-1$ with equal probability.
-The entire vector $\truth$ is then rescaled such that the signal-to-noise ratio ${\|X \truth\|_2^2/\nobs}$ is equal to 5.
+\paragraph{Synthetic data} In this part, we use synthetic data to demonstrate the empirical performance of \fos\ and \grfos.
+For \fos, data are generated from linear regression models with~$\nobs=500$ and~$p=1000$ and with~$\nobs=5000$ and~$p=10\,000$.
+Each row of the design matrix~$\design\in\Rnp$ is sampled independently from a~$p$-dimensional normal distribution with mean~$0$ and covariance matrix~$(1-\rho)\matrixI+\rho\1,$ where~$\matrixI$ is the identity matrix, $\1$ the matrix of ones, and~$\rho=0.3$ the correlation among the features.
+The design matrix is then normalized such that its columns have Euclidean norm equal to~$\sqrt n.$ The entries of the noise~$\noise\in\Rn$ are generated according to a one-dimensional standard normal distribution.
+The entries of~$\target$ are first set to~$0$ except for~$10$ uniformly at random chosen entries that are each set to~$1$ or~$-1$ with equal probability; the whole vector~$\target$ is then rescaled such that the signal-to-noise ratio~${\|X \target\|_2^2/\nobs}$ is equal to 5.

+For \grfos, the same setup is used except for the selection of non-zero parameters: the index set is partitioned into groups of equal length, and the non-zero parameters are those in the uniformly at random chosen ``active'' groups.
+To obtain a wider range of cases, data size, group lengths, and numbers of activated groups are also modulated.

-We summarize the results in Table~\ref{tab:time_hamming}.
-The computational efficiency is measured in average timing in seconds; the statistical accuracy is measured in average Hamming distance, which is the sum of the number of false positives and the number of false negatives.
-We observe that FOS outperforms \lcvs\ and \lcvg\ both in computational efficiency and in statistical accuracy.
-While we restrict the presentation to two settings, we found the same conclusion for a wide spectrum of parameters; we refer to the Appendix for additional results.
+We summarize the results for feature selection and group-feature selection in Table~\ref{tab:time_hamming} and Table~\ref{tab:time_hammingGroup}, respectively.
+For each setting, that is, for each a combination of $n$, $p$, group length, and number of activated groups, we recorded the timings of each method.
+The computational efficiency is measured in average timing (in seconds) over 10 independent runs; the statistical accuracy is measured in average Hamming distance, which is the sum of the number of false positives and the number of false negatives, and in average estimation error, which is $\normsup{\estimatorfinal-\target}$.
+If a method timed out on our machines, we put an ``NA.''
+We observe that \fos\ outperforms \lcvs, \lcvg, SCAD, and MCP and that \grfos\ outperforms \grlassocv\ both in computational efficiency and in statistical accuracy.
+For large data sets, \lcvs\ and \grlassocv\ timed out on our machine, which means that the run time for the first run is one hour or more.
+We also compared \fos\ with AV approach~\citep[Algorithm~1]{Chichignoud_Lederer_Wainwright14} in Table~\ref{tab:Liner_CHI} (of Appendix~\ref{app:B2}).